No recorded - 27

 All orchids seem to live in symbiosis with fungi that live within their roots and sometimes other tissues.
 In many cases, orchid seed will not germinate naturally unless it is first invaded by a fungus.
 In fact, the orchid needs the fungus as much as the fungus needs the orchid for a home.

 Some at least of these fungi are related to ones that produce the fruiting bodies that we see every rainy autumn.
-However, they have either lost the ability to produce fruiting bodies, or they produce them only rarely and in special circumstances.
+However, particular ones have either lost the ability to produce fruiting bodies, or they produce them only rarely and in special circumstances.

 See our fungus photo page for more pictures.